UPenn-CIT599/final-project-weather-informer/README.md

 A weather informer that takes current weather info from the web and send SMS to the user.

 **Workflow** <br />
-• Ask the user to enter a city name for which he/she wants weather information.
+• Ask the user to enter a city name for which he/she wants the weather information.
 (Weather information provided will be based on the historical data and current weather information.)<br />
 • Use it to query a freely available weather API (https://openweathermap.org/current) on the internet to retrieve current weather information.<br />
 • Format data received.
 (Data from weather API will be in JSON format and historical data is in CSV format).
 Extract necessary information to display it on the user console<br />
 • Historical weather data is retrieved from CSV file (obtained from https://rp5.ru/Weather_in_the_world)